 Hatred and jealousy over ex-spouses can seem never ending, especially when one spouse moves on to a new relationship.
 Accusations, insults and personal attacks can be hurtful, but you have the power to remove their effects on your life.
 Ignore, disengage, and refrain from participating in the spite.
 Communication that serves no purpose but to cause pain does not deserve nor require your attention.
 Let them argue alone.

 Seeing a former lover happy with their new partner is not an easy situation to accept, especially if you're not happy yourself.
 Emotions aren't always handled in the best way, and there is no manual on what exactly the 'best way' is.
 All I know is my husband's attitude seems to provide him a very happy lifestyle and peace of mind.
 There is no anger, no bitterness, no sadness...it is just...indifference.

 My husband is indifferent to his first wife's actions and behaviors.
 He reserves his emotions for his friends and family, to those that matter to him and his life.
-He literally has turned off his ability to feel for her, and it is because of this that I think he is able to lead such a joyful life.
+It is because of this that I think he is able to lead such a joyful life.
 One of my favorite quotes is “Holding on to anger is like letting someone live rent free in your head.”
 This is so true, especially for divorcees.
 It’s okay to be angry for a moment, but as Elsa would say, let it go.
 If you don’t let it bother you, you can’t feel hate.
 And blocking out hate is always a good thing.